Lake Michigan Lake Sturgeon Rehabilitation

 |September 28, 2019||Lakeshore State Park, Milwaukee, WI||1,080||167||14|

 Fisheries Management has employed several techniques to track lake sturgeon once they are stocked.
-These techniques include fin clipping, PIT tag insertion, radio and sonic telemetry.
+These techniques include fin clipping, PIT tag insertion, and radio and sonic telemetry.

 Lake sturgeon stocked from our streamside rearing facilities receive either a left or right ventral fin clip.
 This fin was chosen because it is not harmful to the lake sturgeon and provides an easy way to identify lake sturgeon that have been stocked from a streamside trailer.
-In the picture below, you can see that the right ventral fin has been removed prior to stocking.
-If you accidentally catch a lake sturgeon in Lake Michigan, check to see if one of these fins are missing.
+In the picture below, you can see that the right ventral fin has been removed before stocking.
+If you accidentally catch a lake sturgeon in Lake Michigan, check to see if one of these fins is missing.
 If it has been removed, it is likely a sturgeon stocked from one of these trailers.

 Radio and Sonic Telemetry

-With sonic tags, the individual tags and receivers are more costly, but once the units are deployed in the field, tracking of the fish are easy.
+With sonic tags, the individual tags and receivers are more costly, but once the units are deployed in the field, tracking the fish is easy.
 The receivers listen for pings generated by the tags and record them for future download into a computer for analysis.
 In 2007 and 2008, we implanted a total of 13 tags and recorded their movement patterns.

 Fisheries Management conducts surveys in the spring and summer to monitor the populations of adult and juvenile lake sturgeon in the Milwaukee area.

 Spring electrofishing surveys are conducted in the Milwaukee River to monitor the return of adult lake sturgeon.
 Since the beginning of the program, 4 adult lake sturgeon have been captured during this survey.
 The smallest 3, ranging from 41.5-49.5 inches, were all stocked as yearlings or fingerlings as a part of the rehabilitation program.
-The largest one captured was a 51.5-inch male and was originally stocked into the Milwaukee River as an adult in 2005.
+The largest one captured was a 51.5-inch male who was originally stocked into the Milwaukee River as an adult in 2005.
 Other adult lake sturgeon have been encountered but not captured.
 During the spring of 2020 there were reports of multiple large sturgeon in the Milwaukee River.
 A law enforcement officer was able to capture a picture of one swimming close to shore.
 It is anticipated that there will be more adult sturgeon utilizing the Milwaukee River each spring as a result of the rehabilitation efforts.

 Summer gill netting surveys are conducted in the Milwaukee Harbor targeting juvenile lake sturgeon.
 Since this annual survey began in 2013, 75 juvenile lake sturgeon from the Lake Michigan rehabilitation project have been captured.
 They ranged from 1-6 years old and 12”-34” long.
 On average, a juvenile lake sturgeon stocked as part of the program grows 4.5” per year.
 After age 6, juvenile lake sturgeon commonly seek habitat outside of the harbor area as they mature.
 Many of these fish are not encountered again until they return to the river to spawn.